 Calculate the impact on an annual basis

-You see the real impact when you work out what this costs per year.
+You see the real damage when you calculate what this costs per year.
 Multiply the margin loss by your total turnover.

 Formula annual loss: